Skip to main content

 Article 2.
 Composition and Positions

-2. Pursuant to the provisions of the Governance and Sustainability System, particularly with respect to the decentralisation of the effective management of the businesses and the corresponding individualisation and separation of responsibilities arising therefrom for each of the companies of the Group, those persons who are members of the Compliance Units of the Subsidiaries may not form part of the Unit.
+4. Pursuant to the provisions of the Governance and Sustainability System, particularly with respect to the decentralisation of the effective management of the businesses and the corresponding individualisation and separation of responsibilities arising therefrom for each of the companies of the Group, those persons who are members of the Compliance Units of the Subsidiaries may not form part of the Unit.
+The directors of the Company may not be members of the Unit either.

-3. The members of the Unit shall act with independence of judgement in the performance of their duties, shall have multidisciplinary profiles and must have the knowledge, skills and experience appropriate to the powers vested therein.
+5. The members of the Unit shall act with independence of judgement in the performance of their duties, shall have multidisciplinary profiles and must have the knowledge, skills and experience appropriate to the powers vested therein.

 Article 3.
-Director of Compliance
+Chair

 TITLE III.
 POWERS AND COORDINATION IN THE COMPLIANCE AREA